min2ha/ukwa-site/content/target/62503/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: It's time Mrs May took a leaf out of Trump's book

 It’s time for Theresa May to be bolder in Brexit negotiations, put EU negotiators in their place — and win a really good deal for Britain.